ItzPabz/oxidize/README.md

 # Oxidize

-A CLI that checks whether your Oxide Rust plugins compile, before you put them to a live server.
+A CLI tool that checks whether your Oxide Rust plugins compile, before you put them to a live server.

 ## AI Use Disclosure